jankidepala/nodejs-repo/README.md

 4. Transform - zlib createGzip

 #### WebSockets
+To enable Web applications to maintain bidirectional communications with server-side processes, this specification introduces the WebSocket interface.
+Do not use if you do not need real time update.
+Use http instead

+when to use web sockets:
+Real time Applications, Gaming Applications, Chat
 #### Server sent events
 connection is uni-directional, unlike web sockets Connection should always be kept alive